Climate and Average Weather Year Round in Eagle Idaho, United States

-In Eagle, the summers are short, hot, dry, and mostly clear and the winters are very cold and partly cloudy.
+In Eagle, the summers are short, hot, dry, and mostly clear and the winters are very cold, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 23°F to 92°F and is rarely below 9°F or above 100°F.

 Based on the tourism score, the best time of year to visit Eagle for warm-weather activities is from late June to late August.

-The hot season lasts for 2.9 months, from June 14 to September 12, with an average daily high temperature above 81°F. The hottest day of the year is July 26, with an average high of 92°F and low of 61°F.
+The hot season lasts for 2.9 months, from June 14 to September 12, with an average daily high temperature above 81°F. The hottest month of the year in Eagle is July, with an average high of 91°F and low of 60°F.

-The cold season lasts for 3.0 months, from November 19 to February 19, with an average daily high temperature below 47°F. The coldest day of the year is January 1, with an average low of 23°F and high of 35°F.
+The cold season lasts for 3.0 months, from November 19 to February 19, with an average daily high temperature below 47°F. The coldest month of the year in Eagle is December, with an average low of 25°F and high of 37°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.